MakieOrg/Makie.jl/docs/src/tutorials/basic-tutorial.md

 Other plotting functions have different attributes.
 The function `scatter`, for example, does not only have the `color` attribute, but also a `markersize` attribute.

-You can read about all possible attributes by running `?scatter` in the REPL, and examples are shown on the page \myreflink{scatter}.
+You can read about all possible attributes by running `?scatter` in the REPL, and examples are shown on the page [scatter](@ref).

 ```@figure basic
 x = range(0, 10, length=100)